Socotra buzzard

 The Socotra buzzard (Buteo socotraensis) is a medium to large bird of prey that is sometimes considered a subspecies of the widespread common buzzard (Buteo buteo).
 As its name implies, it is native to the island of Socotra, Yemen.
-Although it is listed as vulnerable in the IUCN Red List, its population is considered to be stable.
+It is listed as Vulnerable on the IUCN Red List, as its small population (250 – 500 mature individuals as of 2022) is believed to be decreasing.